matstc/poker-kata/README.md

 See [original kata](http://codingdojo.org/cgi-bin/wiki.pl?KataTexasHoldEm).

 The kata definition here was modified to only have poker hands with 5 cards.
+The input/output example was also simplified.

 ## Example Input / Output